 All Under One Roof

-When the educational materials aren’t enough, we know it’s important to find trusted professionals to fill in the gaps.
-Our office is a one-stop-shop for retirees.
+It is important to find trusted professionals to fill in the gaps when educational materials are not enough.
+Our office is a one-stop shop for retirees.
 We aren’t your normal financial advisor business.
 Barber Financial Group has a team of financial planners, CPAs, estate attorneys, and insurance professionals all working together to maximize your retirement potential.

 Our CPAs work directly with our financial planners so that you can stop overpaying your taxes.
 They develop a plan that considers future years of taxes rather than just one year at a time.
 The plans they create make sure to leverage tax-free, tax-deferred, and taxable accounts in the most tax-advantageous ways—all with the goal of helping you achieve the retirement of your dreams.